alexmadrinanfdez/basic-python/README.md

 - `problems`
     + `valid_parenthesis.py`: checks a given string to see if the use of parenthesis is correct.
 Parenthesis include the following characters: _(_, _)_, _[_, _]_, _{_ and _}_.
 The string can contain other any character.
     + `sum_subarray.py`: returns the number of contiguous subarrays that sum up less than the target.
+    + `palindrome.py`: checks if a string, which can contain any character, is a palindrome.